-To use the pomodoro method, first pick a timekeeping tool, such as:
+To use the Pomodoro method for effective time management, first pick a timekeeping tool, such as:

 Timers: You can use a physical or digital timer to keep track of your sessions.

-Pomodoro timers: Some timers are programmed specifically with pomodoro sessions.
-Once you hit start, the specialized timer will alert you when the pomodoro is up and when your break is over.
+Pomodoro timers: Some timers are programmed specifically for pomodoro sessions.
+Once you set the pomodoro timer, it will alert you when the pomodoro is up and when your break is over.

 Pomodoro apps: Available for both iOS and Android phones, you can also download a pomodoro app to track your pomodoros.

-Once you have chosen your tool of choice, follow the steps below to get started:
+Once you’ve chosen your timer, follow the steps below to get started:

 List the tasks you want to accomplish today in order of priority.

 Pick a task to work on and start a 25-minute pomodoro.